urbit/urbit.org-reloaded/content/apprenticeships.md

 ## Funding

-Apprenticeships pay a flat $8,000 in WSTR to the apprentice, and $2,000 WSTR to the mentor.
+Apprenticeships pay $4,000 in WSTR per month to the apprentice and $1,000 WSTR per month to the mentor, for a limit of up to three months.